Consumption Natural resources and the environment

 How does natural resource consumption cause harm?

-Almost everything we do involves raw materials that have been extracted, processed, transformed, bought and sold, and often transported vast distances.
-Natural resources like metals, trees and fertile land are used to produce countless everyday products, from smartphones containing cobalt to soaps made with palm oil.
+Almost everything we do involves materials that have been extracted, processed, transformed, bought and sold, taxed and subsidised, and often shifted across vast distances.

 Resource consumption facts